 "And why is that?"
 She looked angry but was trying not to let it show.

 "You have no idea what it's like!"
-I yelled at her.
+I yelled at her as I got up off the couch.
 "You're happy, you might have found the love of your life and now you're going to have a kid.
 What about me Mum?
 I've been practically invisible to you since you got divorced!
-You don't know what it's like to be stuck here day by day when all your heart wants is to be somewhere else with other people!"
+You don't know what it's like to be stuck here when I really want to be as far away from here as possible!"

 And with that I ran out of the room grabbing my coat as I walked out of the door.
-I headed for nowhere in particular I just headed in a random direction.
-I ended up at the entrance of the Tube.
-I took out my pass and beeped it.
-Once I reached one of the platforms I sat down on one of the benches.
-I felt someone sit down beside me.
+I headed for nowhere in particular I just let my feet guide me.
+I ended up at the entrance of the Tube and automatically took out my pass from my jacket pocket and beeped it.
+Once I reached one of the platforms, I sat down on one of the benches.
+I sat in silence for a few minutes trying to regain my composure when I heard footsteps and finally the feeling of someone sitting next to me.

 "You shouldn't have gone that far."
-Oliver told me.
+Oliver told me as he crossed his arms in front of him.

+I turned my head to look at him.
 "I've wanted to get those things off my chest for a while."
-I looked up at him.

 "Mum didn't really appreciate it though."
 Olly sighed.
 "I know this year has been hard for you but you need to stop taking your anger out on others."